Characterization of Talagrand's transport-entropy inequalities in metric spaces: From modified log-Sobolev inequality to transport-entropy inequality

 \subsection{Modified log-Sobolev inequality plus}

-The first part of Theorem \ref{OV-thm-intro}, that we restate below, says that the modified log-Sobolev inequality ${\bf LSI^+_\alpha}$ implies the transport-entropy inequality ${\bf T_\alpha}$.
-In fact we shall prove the following slightly stron\-ger result.
+The first part of Theorem~\ref{OV-thm-intro}, that we restate below, says that the modified log-Sobolev inequality $\mathbf{LSI}^+_\alpha$ implies the transport-entropy inequality ${\mathbf{T}_\alpha}$.
+In fact we shall prove the following, slightly stronger, result.
 To any Young function $\alpha$, we associate a function $\xi_\alpha$ defined by

 where $\alpha'_+$ is the right derivative of $\alpha$.
-Note that $\xi_\alpha$ is non-decreasing and may take infinite values.
+Note that $\xi_\alpha$ is nondecreasing and may take infinite values.